Amines - Notes, Topics, Formula, Books, FAQs

 Primary > Secondary> Tertiary

-• Intermolecular interaction of amines is prevalent in primary amines than in secondary amines and this interaction is absent in tertiary amines.
+• Intermolecular interaction of amines is more prevalent in primary amines than in secondary amines and this interaction is absent in tertiary amines.

 Chemical Reactions

-• Alkylation of amines: In this reaction, amines are reacted with alkyl halides as shown below in fig().
-The product formed in this reaction is 10 higher amine.
+• Alkylation Of Amines: In this reaction, amines are reacted with alkyl halides as shown below in fig. The product formed in this reaction is 10 higher amine.

-• Acylation of amines: In this reaction, anhydrides are reacted with amines and the product formed in this reaction is amide.
+• Acylation Of Amines: In this reaction, anhydrides are reacted with amines and the product formed in this reaction is amide.

-• Carbylamine reaction: In this reaction, primary amines are reacted with chloroform in the presence of potassium hydroxide and the product formed is isocyanides as shown in the figure given below.
+• Carbylamine Reaction: In this reaction, primary amines are reacted with chloroform in the presence of potassium hydroxide and the product formed is isocyanides as shown in the figure given below.

 Carbylamine reaction